Estimating the lower bound (xmin)

 Occasionally bootstrapping can generate strange situations.
 For example,

-all values in the simulated data set are less then xmin
+all values in the simulated data set are less then xmin.
+In this case,

 There are other possible distance measures that can be calculated.
 The default is the